 What is monetary policy?

-The Riksbank's main monetary policy tool is the policy rate.
-In some situations, the policy rate, the Riksbank can affect other interest rates in Sweden, which affects demand in the Swedish economy and thereby inflation.
+The main monetary policy tool is the policy rate.
+By raising or cutting the policy rate, the Riksbank can affect other interest rates in Sweden, which affects demand in the Swedish economy and thereby inflation.
 If necessary, the Riksbank can also use other measures to ensure that monetary policy has an effective impact, read more on the page Complementary monetary policy measures.
 At the monetary policy meetings, the Executive Board takes decisions on the policy rate and makes an assessment of the policy rate path needed to attain the desired development and any other complementary measures that may need to be implemented.

-It takes time before monetary policy has a full effect on the economy at large and on inflation.
-Monetary policy is therefore guided by forecasts of economic developments.
-The Riksbank includes an assessment of the future path for the policy rate.
+It takes time before monetary policy has a full effect on the economy in general and on inflation.
+Monetary policy is therefore guided by forecasts for economic developments.
+The Riksbank’s publications include an assessment of the future path for the policy rate.
 The forecast for the policy rate is presented in the Riksbank’s Monetary Policy Report.

 The Riksbank is also responsible for financial stability.
 A stable financial system is a prerequisite for the Riksbank to be able to conduct an effective monetary policy.
 This is because the financial markets and the way they function affect the impact that monetary policy has on the interest rates that households and companies pay on their loans.
-Moreover, the economic consequences of a financial crisis would directly affect price stability, growth and employment.
+Moreover, the economic consequences of a financial crisis would directly effect inflation, growth and employment.